First, an Introduction Into My Personality and Why it Matters

 If your systems don’t feel orgasmic and don’t get you all hot and bothered, you’re not going to be excited or inspired to use them every day.
 Period.

 Discovering and understanding how you work; what you believe; and how you see the world is the first thing to systems success.
 Always.
-We never skip this part.
-This is why the first module of Seamless Systems is dedicated to this; it’s your guiding light, your Biz DNA.
+We never skip this part; it’s your guiding light, your Biz DNA.

 So, it’s important for me to show my personality (the good and the bad) and beliefs to give you an understanding of why I love Trello so much: